SamiCharfeddine/example-app/README.md

 # Models

 ### Network
-Basically, a Network is a container of Devices, it doesn't have any specific things.
+Basically, a Network is a group of Devices.
 ```json
 {
   ":id": "8e9c8a3f-cd3c-41be-9a52-a2c6d0f3c82a",